 Immigrants, Latinos, and Asians account for large and growing shares of the economy and population in Tennessee.
-Immigrants (the foreign-born) make up roughly 4.8% of the state’s population, and more than one-third of them are naturalized U.S. citizens who are eligible to vote.
-Latinos and Asians (both foreign-born and native-born) account for 1 in 16 Tennesseans and wield $10.9 billion in consumer purchasing power.
+Immigrants (the foreign-born) make up roughly 4.7% of the state’s population, and more than one-third of them are naturalized U.S. citizens who are eligible to vote.
+Immigrants are essential to the state’s economy as workers, taxpayers, and business owners.
+Moreover, Latinos and Asians (both foreign-born and native-born) account for 1 in 16 Tennesseans and wield $12.3 billion in consumer purchasing power.
 At last count, the sales and receipts of businesses owned by Latinos and Asians totaled $5.4 billion and employed more than 38,000 people.
-At a time when the economy is still recovering, Tennessee can ill-afford to alienate such a critical component of its labor force, tax base, and business community.
+Immigrant, Latino, and Asian workers, consumers, and entrepreneurs are integral to Tennessee’s economy and tax base—and they are an electoral force with which every politician must reckon.

 Immigrants and their children are growing shares of Tennessee’s population and electorate.

-- 3% (or 87,629) of all registered voters in Tennessee are “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2008 Census Bureau data by Rob Paral & Associates .
+- 3% (or 94,902) of all registered voters in Tennessee are “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2012 Census Bureau data by the American Immigration Council .

 1 in 16 Tennesseans are Latino or Asian—and they vote.